 There is absolutely no liability protection Outside of protecting you against lawsuits citing fraud for operating under a name that hasn’t been legally established, DBAs in and of themselves do not offer legal protection.

+This means that you aren’t getting any liability protection.

 If you’re a sole proprietor operating under a DBA with no other incorporation structure, if someone wants to sue your business, they’re effectively suing you.